Clicky

 There may be variations in these numbers based on the complexity of the mailbox profile.

-• The IMAP migration method is used almost exclusively for migrating mailboxes from other services like Gmail.
-This method is not recommended for Exchange 2010 to Office 365 migration.
-This method is useful only for moving emails but there is no service interruption.
+• IMAP Migration: Typically used for transferring mailboxes from services like Gmail, but not recommended for Exchange 2010 migration to Office 365.
+Suitable for moving emails with no service interruption.

-• Cutover and staged migrations are based on merge and sync moves.
-The cutover migration method is for organizations with fewer than 2000 mailboxes (150 for optimal performance).
-Admins can move calendar, contacts, and other items to Office 365 mailboxes using directory synchronization.
+• Cutover Migration: Ideal for organizations with fewer than 2000 mailboxes (150 for optimal performance).
+Admins can migrate calendars, contacts, and other items to Office 365 mailboxes using directory synchronization.

 Express Migration for Office 365